Pico Rivera Councilman Greg Salcido Says All US Military Personnel Are ‘Dumbshits’

 As the class listened in horror Salcido continued, “we could not beat the Vietnamese…. they are people this fucking big THROWING RICE at us, we could not beat people since World War II, it’s a lie that a military is bitchen.”

-“So if you join the military you have no other options, so your parents want you off their ass, your grandparents want you off their ass, and they want the neighbors to think you did well.”
+“So if you join the military you have no other options, so your parents want you off their ass, your grandparents want you off their ass for four or six years, and they want the neighbors to think you did well.”

 Are you aware that they have a GPA of zero point zero?

-Salcido then blasted military recruiters saying, “I don’t know why they let recruiters come here they lie to you, we don’t let pimps come to the school, why let them.
-They pay for college, bullshit, they give you all this bullshit to see the world, you are not going to college.”
+Salcido then blasted military recruiters saying, “I don’t know why they let recruiters come here they lie to you, we don’t let pimps come to the school, why let them say anybody want to be a whore?”

+“The recruiters lie to you, if you are interested in college why would you ever consider the military?”

+“They pay for college, bullshit, they give you all this bullshit to see the world, you are not going to college.”

-Salcido then went on a rant about the 9/11 bombings, “you remember seeing people jumping out of the trade center, why did they do that?
+Salcido then went on a rant about the 9/11 bombings comparing joining the Army (video 3), “you remember seeing people jumping out of the trade center, why did they do that?
 Burn or jump?
 Do you want to eat dog shit or cat shit?
-They would rather jump.”
+They would rather jump.

+Using several expletives, Salcido used 9/11 as an option that it would be better to jump than join the military.

+Sources have told HMG-CN that Salcido was in New York this weekend and was set to meet the Army Corps of Engineers.
+The Army cancelled the meeting and Salcido “is on his way back to California.”

 Powered by Facebook Comments